JonasAlfredsson/docker-fail2ban/README.md

 # Jails, Filters, Actions and Logs

-`fail2ban` issues bans by scanning through [log files](#logs) to find a regex pattern (see [filters](#filters)) which indicates that some IP has performed, for example, a failed login attempt.
-If these failed attempts continue it may be because of a brute-force attack, and `fail2ban` will then perform the defined "[`banaction`](#actions)" to stop this.
-The default action is that `fail2ban` will store the offending IP in its database before adding a rule to the `iptables` which block any further communication with that peer.
+Fail2ban issues bans by scanning through [log files](#logs) to find a regex pattern (see [filters](#filters)) which indicates that some IP has performed, for example, a failed login attempt.
+If these failed attempts continue it may be because of a brute-force attack, and fail2ban will then perform the defined "[`ban action`](#actions)" to stop this.
+The default action is that fail2ban will store the offending IP in its database before adding a rule to the `iptables` which block any further communication with that peer.

-So for this service to be useful you will first need another service that produce a log file that `fail2ban` can monitor for suspicious behavior.
+So for this service to be useful you will first need another service that produce a log file that fail2ban can monitor for suspicious behavior.
 In the rest of this section I will use a basic example with [Nextcloud][12] as the service to protect, and it will output any login attempts to the file `nextcloud.log`.
 How this log is made readable from another container is